 - Mike Bondi, Regional Administrator for Clackamas County Extension

 - Paul Jepson, Director for Integrated Plant Protection Center

 - Gail Langellotto, Statewide Master Gardener Program Coordinator

-- Experts from Extension and Experiment Station Communications (EESC) to develop technology and communications strategies.
+- Extension and Experiment Station Communications

 Project Manager: Weston Miller, Community and Urban Horticulturist